CAMSCSC/GitBook-Learn/theory/programming2/programming2.md

 ##Practice Proper Coding
 There are certain things to do in order to make your code coherent and readable by other humans:
 * Accurately name your variables
+* Beautify and format your code
 * Comment your code

-* Indent and format your code
+Remember your ABC's!